 Major mental illnesses such as schizophrenia or bipolar disorder rarely appear “out of the blue.”
-Most often family, friends, teachers or individuals themselves begin to recognize small changes or a feeling that “something is not quite right” about their thinking, feelings or behavior before one of these illnesses appears in its full-blown form.
+Most often family, friends, teachers or individuals themselves begin to recognize small changes or a feeling that “something is not quite right” about their thinking, feelings or behavior before a illness appears in its full-blown form.

-Learning about developing symptoms, or early warning signs, and taking action can help.
-Early intervention can help reduce the severity of an illness.
+Learning about developing symptoms, or early warning signs, and taking action can helptoe ensure prompt treatment.
+Early intervention CAN help reduce the severity of an illness and interruptions in quality of life and functions.
 It may even be possible to delay or prevent a major mental illness altogether.

 If several of the following are occurring, it may useful to follow up with a mental health professional.

-- Withdrawal — Recent social withdrawal and loss of interest in others
+- Withdrawal — Recent social withdrawal and loss of interest in activities previously enjoyed.

 More than a decade of research around the world has shown that early intervention can often minimize or delay symptoms, prevent hospitalization and improve prognosis.
 Even if a person does not yet show clear signs of a diagnosable mental illness, these “red flag” early warning symptoms can be frightening and disruptive.